-A new year has arrived, with a new Watch Dogsset to arrived in 2020.
-London is the setting for the latest instalment in the franchise.
+A new year has arrived, with a new Watch Dogsset to arrived in 2020 and London is the setting for the latest instalment in the franchise.

 The story puts you in the London branch of the DedSec hacker group, who are battling a regime that has taken control of the United Kingdom, via a state-of-the-art surveillance system called ctOS.